bbchallenge/bbchallenge/src/routes/(app)/story/+page.md

 The introduction of Turing machines by Alan Turing in 1936 is arguably one of the founding events of computer science, [[Turing, 1936]](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).

-Turing machines can be thought as a primitive computer architecture providing (i) a runtime environment consisting of a moving read/write head over a memory tape divided in adjacent memory cells and (ii) a programming language allowing us to control the behavior of the head depending on the content of the memory cell where it is currently at.
+Turing machines can be thought as a primitive computer architecture providing (i) a runtime environment consisting of a moving read/write head over a memory tape divided in adjacent memory cells and (ii) a programming language allowing to control the behavior of the head depending on the content of the memory cell where it is currently at.

 The Turing machines we work with have one bi-infinite memory tape where each cell is either containing a 0 or a 1.